lyahdav/sprite/README.md

 `sprite` is provided as a command line helper.
 Deep web framework integration is not implemented at this time, however it shouldn't be needed.
 Just generate your sprites on your dev machine by running the command line, check in the resulting sprite images and stylesheets to your source control, and deploy!

 You can also easily script it out via capistrano.
 You could also run `sprite` on application start, or just about anywhere.
 Let me know what limitations you run into.

+## Configuring Sprite with Compass ##

+Sprite now works well with Compass with a few config tweaks.
+Since compass provides its own image-url helper which handles file versioning, it's useful to configure sprite to use that instead.
+Here's how to do it:

+    config:
+      # use the image-url helper with compass
+      url_formatter: "image-url('sprites/%s')"

+      # turn off datestamps as they will break compass's image-url helper
+      add_datestamps: false

 ## ABOUT `sprite` ##